DBB Text Banner

 Slammer Wheat

 22 oz bottle from Hop City, GA, USA.
-Nice presentation, I like the artwork, and having been to the brewery it certain is in keeping with the branding that they are looking for.
-I first tasted this beer way back in February or march of this year when I visited the brewery.
-I thoroughly enjoyed it then, so i was delighted to see that the bottles had finally made it out a couple of weeks ago - good stuff.
-A honey colored, orange pour with nice cloudiness, a decent yeast sediment that makes its...
+Nice presentation, I like the artwork, and having been to the brewery it certainly is in keeping with the branding that they are looking for.
+I first tasted this beer way back in February or march of this year...

 A Little Sumpin’ Sumpin’ Ale